Blue Sapphire Jewellery Insights: Astrology, Trends, and Design Knowledge

 Can blue sapphire be worn daily?

-Due to its high hardness rating, blue sapphire is durable enough for daily wear, especially in rings and bracelets.
+Yes.
+Its high hardness makes it durable for daily wear, especially in rings and bracelets.

 How can authenticity be verified?